zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Our scriptwriter’s area of expertise is writing bri lliant scripts to help you learn English.
 Thank you, Dr. Lucy Tse.
 Certainly the mos t competent scriptwriter on the internet.

 From Los Angeles, California, I’m Jeff McQuillan.
-I  usually make a mess of things, but come back and listen to us anyway, righ t here on ESL Podcast.
+I  usually make a mess of things, but come back and listen to us anyway, righ there on ESL Podcast.

 # Improving Flexibility and Mobility